Top Five Reasons For A Memorial Day Weekend in Oregon Wine Country

 3. Wood-fired Pizza & Food Trucks

 Memorial Day weekend is traditionally when the wineries fire up their pizza ovens.
+Benton-Lane Winery has a big pizza oven right on their wine tasting patio.
 Food trucks and local caterers are brought in to dish up everything from gourmet burgers to street tacos.
 And of course there are small plates packed with cheese, charcuterie and artisan crackers.
-The region's farm-to-fork values promise tasting room fare worthy of the wines - so dig in!
+The region's farm-to-fork values promise tasting room fare worthy of the wines — so dig in!

 4. Scenic Views & Settings